alanverresen/django-keys/docs/content/user_guide/introduction.rst

 several advantages and disadvantages.
-Using an approach based on using environment variables is recommended by the authors of the twelve-factor app methodology (https://www.12factor.net/config), although they do acknowledge that the second approach may work as well.
+Using an approach based on using environment variables is recommended by the authors of the twelve-factor app methodology (https://www.12factor.net/config), although they do acknowledge that the second approach can work as well.

 Tools that are used to configure execution environments universally support setting specific environment variables, but usually do this through a startup